-As influence of noise is cancelled in this relative power measurement, it would make sense to define test tolerance for the UE Maximum Output Power – EIRP with UL Gaps test case as the 65% of the resulting MTSU for IFF.
+Regarding the second test tolerance term defined in TS 38.521-2 Table 6.2.5.5-2, as it is related to the right side of the inequality in the requirement, it should be clearly specified that it relates to EIRPmeas_peak and its value could be leveraged from the test tolerances applicable to EIRPpeak in maximum output power test.

-Proposal 2: Define test tolerance for the UE Maximum Output Power – EIRP with UL Gaps test case as 65% of the resulting MTSU for IFF.
+Proposal 2b: Redefine the second test tolerance term in TS 38.521-2 as EIRPmeas_peak and leverage its value from the EIRP peak measurement in Maximum output power test cases.

 As P-MPR measurement is not measured by the test system but reported by the UE instead and no accuracy requirements have been defined for P-MPR reporting in 3GPP TS 38.133 [13], there is no need to define test tolerances for P-MPR metric in UE Maximum Output Power – EIRP with UL Gaps test case.